EsserMishelle/short-term-stock-forecast/README.md

 The objective of the price-based models is to evaluate whether machine learning methods using lagged price features and cross-asset signals can improve short-term forecasts of NVDA stock prices compared to traditional time-series models.

+##### Pearson Correlation Chart

 <img src="assets/heatmap.jpg" alt="Heatmap.jpg" width='1000' float='left'>

+The correlation matrix shows strong positive relationships between NVDA and other semiconductor-sector assets.
+NVDA prices are highly correlated with QQQ and TSM (0.94–0.97) and moderately correlated with AMD (0.77), reflecting shared market technology sector.
+Volatility indicators such as VIX exhibit a weak negative relationship with NVDA, consistent with the typical inverse relationship between market volatility and equity prices.

+These relationships motivate the inclusion of cross-asset features (AMD, TSM, and QQQ) in the machine learning models.

 ### Models Evaluated
 Three price-based models are evaluated with increasing feature complexity.